joshuaulrich/fosstrading/content/post/book-review-parallel-r.md

 > The chapter starts by noting that the multicore package only works on a single computer running a POSIX compliant operating system (i.e. most anything _except_ Windows).
 >
-> The next section describes the mclapply function, and also explains how mclapply creates a cluster each time it's called, why this isn't a speed issue, and how it is actually beneficial.
-The next few sections describe some of the optional mclapply arguments, and how you can achieve load balancing with mclapply.
-A good discussion of pvec, parallel, and collect functions follow.
+> The next section describes the `mclapply()` function, and also explains how `mclapply()` creates a cluster each time it's called, why this isn't a speed issue, and how it is actually beneficial.
+The next few sections describe some of the optional `mclapply()` arguments, and how you can achieve load balancing with `mclapply()`.
+A good discussion of `pvec()`, parallel, and collect functions follow.
 >
 > There are some great tips on how to use the [rsprng](http://cran.r-project.org/web/packages/rsprng/index.html) and [rlecuyer](http://cran.r-project.org/web/packages/rlecuyer/index.html) packages for random number generation, even though they aren't directly supported by the multicore package.
 The chapter concludes with a short, but effective, description of multicore's low-level API.